What happens if no Will has been made

 The Net Estate (all the property belonging to the person who has died, less everything they owe) will be divided in a strict order of priority.

-If there is a surviving married or civil partner and no children, then the estate will go for 100% to the surviving partner.
+If there is a surviving spouse or registered civil partner and no children, grandchildren etc or parents of the deceased still living, then all the estate will pass to the surviving spouse or civil partner.

 If there is a surviving married or civil partner and the person who died has children, then the estate will be divided between the children and the surviving partner.